Schema#

 ];

-The following field definition will show us how to define our Identifier
+The following field definition will show us how to define our Identifier field:

 <?php